zthxxx/jovial/README.md

   <img src="./docs/jovial.png" alt="jovial" width="720">
 </p>

-That's for people **who don't want much ado about nothing in zsh, and just look for a handy theme**.
+That's for people **who don't want make trouble out of nothing in zsh, and just look for a handy theme**.

 So we make everything easy to use, even if you're new to zsh.